chibuezeayogu/order-frontend/README.md

 - Open any terminal of your choice and clone this project repository using the command `git clone git@github.com:chibuezeayogu/order-frontend.git`
 - cd into the cloned project directory using the command `cd order-frontend/`.
 - Install project dependencies using the command `yarn install`
+- Create .env file and copy content of .env.sample to it and provide the appropriate values specified.
 - Run the application using `yarn start`

 ## Technologies